 The Distance a golf ball travels is broken into two parts, Carry Distance and Total Distance.
 Carry Distance is the distance the ball travels in the air.
 Total Distance is the distance that the golf...

 When a golf ball flies through colder air, it loses distance because cold air is more dense than warm air.
-Colder air increases both the lift and drag forces acting on the ball, which results in a...
+This added density increases both lift and drag forces acting on the ball, leading to a...

 Consistency can be thought of as achieving a level of performance that is reproducible and does not diminish or vary greatly in quality over time.
 In golf ball engineering, consistency is everything....